Eschatologue/CM_wiki/docs/character-creation/origin/species/orc.md

 You have Darkvision with a range of 120 feet.

-### Orcish Lineage
+### Orcish Legacy

-With Antares teems with Abberations and civilisations are now centered upon Citadel Cities, orcs can now no longer roam the wilderness without putting themselves in mortal danger.

-Choose one of the following benefits–an ability from your lineage;
+Choose one of the following benefits–an ability from your lineage:

-#### Continental Orc

-When you score a Critical Hit with a melee weapon attack or Unarmed Strike, you can roll one of the damage dice one additional time and add it to the extra damage of the Critical Hit.

-#### Oni

-[To be Added]

-### Relentless Endurance

-When you are reduced to 0 Hit Point but not killed outright, you can drop to 1 Hit Point instead.
+***Relentless Endurance (Continental Orc).*** When you are reduced to 0 Hit Points but not killed outright, you can drop to 1 Hit Point instead.
 Once you use this trait, you can't do so again until you finish a Long Rest.

+***Mystical Resilience (Oni Orc).*** You have Advantage on saving throws you make to avoid or end the Charmed and Frightened condition.